FlutterFlow/flutterflow-documentation/README.md

 # Welcome to the FlutterFlow Documentation Repository!
 We're thrilled to have you here!
 Our documentation is a crucial resource for both new and existing users of FlutterFlow, and it grows and improves with contributions from our community.
-Whether you're fixing a typo, discussing a new topic, or sharing your experiences, your contributions help everyone.
+Whether you're fixing a typo, or adding a new topic, your contributions help everyone.

 Below you'll find guidelines on how you can contribute to different parts of the documentation.

 ## A Little Note on Tooling
-Most of our documentation is written in `Markdown`, making it super easy to edit files.
-You can choose to edit Markdown directly in GitHub or open up the entire repository in StackBlitz.
+- Most of our documentation is written in `Markdown`, making it super easy to edit files.
+- You can choose to edit Markdown directly in GitHub or open up the entire repository in StackBlitz.

 Either way, you'll need to open up a pull request and get approval from at least one code owner.